Books

 William S. Burroughs, Diane di Prima, Amiri Baraka, and the rest of the colorful, profane gang of “Beats” exploded around the United States of America and the entire world.

 Literary Kicks, a website born in 1994, stood at the crossroads of emerging Internet culture and Beat inspiration.
 Beats in Time includes Levi Asher’s account of auditioning for Francis Ford Coppola’s movie version of On The Road.
 Don Carpenter reminisces about a 1964 poetry reading with Gary Snyder, Philip Whalen, and Lew Welch.
 Lee Renaldo interviews William S. Burroughs.
 Joseph Matheny interviews Diane DiPrima.
-Bill Ectric interviews jazz legend David Amram, and more.
+Bill Ectric interviews legendary musical composer David Amram, and more.

 Action Poetry: Literary Tribes for the Internet Age